Skip to content

 The sweater is designed to be oversized in the body and fitted on the sleeves (which can be adjusted to suit).
 It drops to the hip and is just long enough to tuck into jeans if you like to wear sweaters that way!

-As with most Dora Does patterns, the pattern is written in 7 sizes from XS – 3X.
+The crochet sweater pattern is written in 7 women’s sizes from XS – 3X.
 The pattern gives detailed measurements as well as guidance on how to adjust as you work.

 Download from Etsy button